prakhar1989/awesome-courses/README.md

   - [Assignments](http://www.cs.princeton.edu/~dpw/courses/cos326-12/assignments.php)
 - [CIS194](http://www.seas.upenn.edu/~cis194/) **Introduction to Haskell** *Penn Engineering*
   - Explore the joys of functional programming, using Haskell as a vehicle.
 The aim of the course will be to allow you to use Haskell to easily and conveniently write practical programs.
-  - [Previous](http://www.seas.upenn.edu/~cis194/spring13/index.html) semester also available, with more exercices
+  - [Previous](http://www.seas.upenn.edu/~cis194/spring13/index.html) semester also available, with more exercises
   - [Assignments & Lectures](http://www.seas.upenn.edu/~cis194/lectures.html)
 - [CS240h](http://www.scs.stanford.edu/14sp-cs240h/) **Functional Systems in Haskell** *Stanford University*
   - Building software systems in Haskell